Apply to Inside-Out

 Please answer EACH question fully and submit application when complete.
 Applications with blank or incomplete answers will not be considered.

-The Inside-Out Prison Exchange Program is a semester-long overview of current social justice topics, taught inside a local prison.
-Curriculum includes exploration of why people commit crime; what prisons are for; analysis of the Criminal Justice system; punishment and rehabilitation; victims and victimization; restorative justice; myths and realities of prison life.
+The Inside-Out Prison Exchange Program is a semester-long overview of current social justice topics taught inside a local prison.
+Curriculum includes an exploration of why people commit crime, the purpose of prisons, an analysis of the Criminal Justice system, punishment and rehabilitation, victims and victimization, and the myths and realities of prison life.

-NOTE: This class will take place inside Lebanon Correctional (Spring semester) or Warren Correctional (Fall semester) in Lebanon, Ohio located approximately 25 miles north of Xavier University.
+NOTE: This class will take place inside Warren Correctional (Fall semester) Lebanon Correctional (Spring semester) in Lebanon, Ohio located approximately 25 miles north of Xavier University.
 You will be required to arrange your own transportation to/from the prison and class attendance/participation is mandatory.
 The security of all students is a priority and care is taken to ensure semi-anonymity (first names only) to prevent outside contact during or following the semester.
 Both inside and outside students take part in an interview/screening process before being accepted into the class.

-This application is a required first step in our selecting 10 students to take part in the class for Fall 2015.
-To be considered for the course, any interested Criminal Justice students should complete the questions below before a date to be announced.
+This application is a required first step in our selecting 10 students to take part in the class for Spring 2016.
+To be considered for the course, any interested students (all majors are encouraged to apply) should complete the application by Monday, October 26.
+Interviews will take place on Monday, November 2.